 4. Se Cathedral

-- One of the largest churches in Asia, known for its Portuguese-Gothic architecture.
+One of the largest churches in Asia, admired for its Portuguese-Gothic architecture.

 5. Dudhsagar Waterfalls

-- One of India’s tallest waterfalls, located in the Western Ghats.
+One of India’s tallest waterfalls, located in the Western Ghats and best experienced during the monsoon season.

 6. Spice Plantations